-Common Ground plan for the evaluation and support of administrators in Connecticut is based on the Connecticut Guidelines for Educator Evaluation (Core Requirements), developed by a diverse group of educators in June 2012 and based upon best practice research from around the country.
-The CDSE, in consultation with PEAC and the SBE, may continue to refine the tools provided in this document for clarity and ease of use.
+The Thomaston Board of Education-designed model for the evaluation and support of administrators in Thomaston Public Schools is based on the Connecticut Guidelines for Educator Evaluation (Core Requirements), developed by a diverse group of educators in June 2012 and based upon best practice research from around the country.
+The contents of this document are meant to mimic the implementation of Connecticut's System for Educator Evaluation and Development (SEED) Administrator Evaluation and Support model.
+The CSDE, in consultation with Performance Evaluation Advisory Council (PEAC) and the Connecticut State Board of Education, may continue to refine the tools mimicked in this document for clarity and ease of use.

-The SEED Model for administrator evaluation and support includes specific guidance for the four components of administrator evaluation:
+The Thomaston Plan for administrator evaluation and support includes specific guidance for the four components of administrator evaluation: